allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5\) The Timeline view shows the draft item as a partial white background.

-B. Only schedulers with Admin or Scheduling Administrator rights can see the draft entries.
+2. Only schedulers with Admin or Scheduling Administrator rights can see the draft entries.

-C. Publish mode appears in your top right side of your display.
+3. Publish mode appears in your top right side of your display.

 Publish a Draft Mission/Event/Production Request